-The TGD does not include guidance on a quantitative characterization of risk by comparison of the $PEC{air}$ to $PNEC{air}$ , only a qualitative assessment for air is feasible.
-However, in certain cases, the raporteur MSs have conducted a quantitative evaluation of the available information, establishing comparisons among the relevance of the available information and the required application factor for a PNEC derivation, or estimating the ratio between the exposure estimation and the measured toxicity on plants or foliar/ground invertebrates.
+The TGD does not include guidance on a quantitative characterization of risk by comparison of the PEC{air} to PNEC{air}, only a qualitative assessment for air is feasible.
+However, in certain cases, the raporteur MSs have conducted a quantitative evaluation of the available information, establishing comparisons among the relevance of the available information and the required application factor for a PNEC derivation, or estimating the margin of safety provided by the ratio between the exposure estimation and the measured toxicity on plants or foliar/ground invertebrates.